 On February 10, 2011, we entered into an employment agreement with Mr. Daniel J. Luckshire, our Executive Vice President & Chief Financial Officer.
-The current employment agreement expires on February 10, 2016 and will renew for additional one (1) year periods unless notice of non-renewal is given.
-Pursuant to the employment agreement, we agreed to pay Mr. Luckshire: an annual base salary of \$400,000, subject to any cost of living or merit increases as may be approved by our Board of Directors, an annual cash bonus, the target of which is 50% of the base salary, as determined by the Compensation Committee in its sole discretion, and an annual stock bonus, the target of which is \$300,000 in restricted shares of Common Stock, as determined by the Compensation Committee in its sole discretion.
-Mr. Luckshire's base salary was adjusted to \$450,204 effective January 1, 2015.
-Details with respect to our severance obligations to Mr. Luckshire are set forth below under the heading "Potential Payments upon Termination or Change in Control."
+Pursuant to the employment agreement, we agreed to pay Mr. Luckshire: an annual base salary of \$400,000, subject to any cost of living or merit increases as may be approved by our Board of Directors, an annual cash bonus, the target of which was 50% of the base salary, as determined by the Compensation Committee in its sole discretion, and an annual stock bonus, the target of which was \$300,000 in restricted shares of Common Stock, as determined by the Compensation Committee in its sole discretion.
+Mr. Luckshire's base salary was adjusted to \$506,480 effective January 1, 2016.